Pay a Bill

 « Previous Page

-blue, swollen, and twisted under the skin.
-Some people do not have any
+Varicose veins look dark blue, swollen, and twisted under the skin.
+They may not cause any symptoms.
+Mild symptoms may include:

 More serious symptoms include:

 Varicose veins usually don't cause problems.
 There are things you can do at home to help with symptoms and keep varicose veins from getting worse.
 But if the way your veins look bothers you, there are procedures that may help.